 When your clutch breaks, you can’t control how much power is sent to the wheels.
 This means you’ll stall all the time and struggle to change gears.

-When your clutch goes, you’ll have difficulty changing gears and no power can be transferred from the engine to the wheels.
+When your clutch fails, you’ll have difficulty changing gears and no power can be transferred from the engine to the wheels.
+In such cases, it’s essential to address the issue promptly to prevent further damage.
+By visiting a Full service auto repair shop with experienced mechanics, you can easily resolve clutch-related problems.

 - Common repair price: $500 to $600